nuclio/nuclio-jupyter/docs/magic.rst

 ::

    In [1]: %nuclio help handler
    Mark this cell as handler function.
+You can give optional name

     %%nuclio handler
     ctx.logger.info('handler called')